mcamath/mcamath.github.io/mcamc.md

 {: .answer}
 Yes!
 T-shirts are available for $12.
 You can check out this year's design [here](TODO).
 T-shirts must be preordered when registering and will not be sold the day of the competition.

+### Day of the Competition

+{: .question}
+**What do students need to bring?**

+{: .answer}
+Just a writing utensil!
+We will provide scrap paper and anything else you might need.
+Calculators, protractors, and other aids are not permitted.
+We will regularly announce the time, but if you wish, a (non-smart) watch is also permitted.

+{: .question}
+**Can parents and teachers stay?**

+{: .answer}
+Due to space limitations, up to 1 adult per team can stay.
+We encourage at least 1 adult per organization/school to stay.

+{: .question}
+**Where is parking?
+Where is the drop-off location?**

+{: .answer}
+Our school is located at 100 Technology Drive, Edison, NJ.
+Refering to [this map](https://www.middlesexcc.edu/campus-map/) of Middlesex County College, our high school is building AC, located on the western side of campus.
+Parking is available in Lots 1 and 2 (not 1B).
+If you are not parking, students may be dropped off directly in front of our school (building AC).
+For reference, our building has a tall American flag in front.

 ### Miscellaneous